After ten years of travel, I can definitively say that New Zealand is one of my favourite countries.

 As always, when it comes to travel, the more flexible your plans, the easier it will be to save some cash.
 If you need to fly into a certain airport on a certain date, your chances of finding a great deal are much lower than if you’re happy to fly into any airport during the summer months.

 Now that we’ve covered how to get to New Zealand, let’s take a look at how much you can expect to spend while you’re there.
-All prices within the article are in U.S. dollars unless otherwise stated — simply because that’s where most of my readers are from.
+All prices within the article are in U.S. dollars and New Zealand Dollars.

 How to Find Budget Accommodation in New Zealand